Gold 6553 metres, CR76.5/149

 This is a True Links, although some purists might not appreciate the water hazards, unavoidable due to the Sand River running through the property.
 A large dam on the upper part of the course frames holes 13 to 15.
 It guards the left side of 13, shortest of the par 5s.
 And at the dramatic par-4 18th, played from a high tee, another prominent hazard left of the fairway makes for an intimidating tee shot.

 Each hole is named, and some aptly describe what lies ahead.
 The par-3 fourth, Double Vision, has two separate greens, one on a lower level used most of the time, and another more difficult target higher on a dune.
 Eye of the Needle at No 8 is just that: you thread your tee shot through a gap to a narrow fairway.
 No 11 is simply called Eish!
 That’s what many golfers exclaim standing on the elevated tee when they first see this spectacular par 4 carved through the dunes.

 The double-storey clubhouse occupies a scenic position above the 18th green.
 There’s a fine-dining restaurant, and is a popular venue for functions.

-Spacious 280-metre range with grass bays separate from clubhouse, reached by golf cart.
-Extensive short-game area adjoins clubhouse.
+Spacious 280-metre range with grass bays some distance from clubhouse.
+Short-game area adjoins clubhouse.

 1/ St Francis Links was where Par-3 golf began locally.
 CEO Jeff Clause had the bright idea of converting the course into 18 Par-3 holes – “The Ultimate Par 3” with its own scorecard – employing temporary tees 75 to 130 metres from each green.
 It makes for a quick round using carts, and is popular on windy days.
 There is even a club championship.